Streetwise (1984 film)

-Streetwise is a 1984 documentary film by director Martin Bell chronicling the lives of homeless youth on the streets of Seattle.
+Streetwise is a 1984 American documentary film by director Martin Bell chronicling the lives of homeless youth on the streets of Seattle.
 It followed in the wake of a July 1983 Life magazine article "Streets of the Lost" by writer Cheryl McCall and photographer Mary Ellen Mark (Bell's wife).

 Synopsis

 Streetwise portrays the lives of nine teenagers living on the streets of Seattle, Washington.
 Rat, the dumpster diver; Tiny, the teenage prostitute; Shellie, the baby-faced one; and DeWayne, the hustler, with a considerable portion of the film focusing on 14-year-old Erin Blackwell, a young prostitute who goes by the name of Tiny.
 Much of the time, Tiny stays at the home of her alcoholic mother, Pat, who seems unfazed by her daughter's prostitution, calling it a "phase".

 Production

-According to Mark's accompanying 1985 book, also titled Streetwise, McCall and Mark traveled to Seattle, Washington specifically to reveal homelessness in a city that billed itself as "America's most liveable city."
+According to Mark's accompanying 1985 book, also titled Streetwise, McCall and Mark traveled to Seattle, Washington specifically to reveal homelessness in a city that billed itself as "America's most liveable city".
 After making connections with several homeless youth during the writing of the article, Mark convinced Bell that the youth were worthy of a documentary based on their lives.
 The film was funded by singer Willie Nelson.

 Principal photography took place from Labor Day to Halloween, 1983, with a final day on August 24, 1984.